playframework/playframework/documentation/manual/hacking/BuildingFromSource.md

 $ sbt run
 ```

-You can now see the documentation at [http://localhost:9000/@documentation](http://localhost:9000/@documentation).
+You can now see the documentation at <a target="play-docs" href="http://localhost:9000/@documentation">http://localhost:9000/@documentation</a>.

 For more details on developing the Play documentation, see the [[Documentation Guidelines|Documentation]].